Tripura introduces e-attendance with shared location for govt school teachers

 Guwahati: The Tripura government has introduced the e-attendance system with shared location for government schools to enhance accountability and transparency in teacher attendance, an official stated on Tuesday.

-The official stated that, this new measure, implemented from June, builds upon the existing e-attendance system for the state’s 4,912 government schools.
+According to the official, this new measure, implemented from June, builds upon the existing e-attendance system for the state’s 4,912 government schools.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!